dgoldsb/synergy-jointpdf/README.md

 The base slope is the average MI between all individual variables in X with Y.
 This slope defines the line you expect when there would be zero synergy and zero redundancy.
 Spikes can be used to identify that redundancy or synergy happens at that level.

-### Milestones

-* Pick a system with a sufficient number of variables (4+) that has known redundancy and synergy (Griffith and Ho)
-* (Optional) Write code to make MI profiles using Rick's framework
-* Make MI profiles (both the regular plot and the derivative) for analysis
-* Show that the trained model shows motifs that correspond to what we know of the system

 ## Phase 3: multivariate gene regulation network simulation